yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-home.markdown

 {%vbar title=Download and Install XAP%}
 GigaSpaces XAP.NET is packaged as a standard Windows Installer package (.msi file).
-After you have downloaded [{%download%}](http://www.gigaspaces.com/xap-download) the latest version, start the installation by double-clicking the msi file, and the installation wizard will pop up and guide you through the installation process.
+After you have downloaded {%download http://www.gigaspaces.com/xap-download%} the latest version, start the installation by double-clicking the msi file, and the installation wizard will pop up and guide you through the installation process.

 {%endvbar%}